 This will be an inclusive environment where people of all ages, sexualities, gender identities, nationalities, ethnicities, and religious backgrounds are invited to join the conversation.
 We also encourage individuals from the former Soviet Union, Israel, intermarried families, and Jews by choice to attend.
 Many in our community are “born there and die here,” and differences in customs and manners can be confusing and frustrating, all the more so during times of grief.

-Participants can register for any class at any location, and can pick and choose any number of sessions.
+Participants can register for any class and can pick and choose any number of sessions.
 Sessions are $10 each and do not have to be taken in order.
 Registration is open until the day before the session.

 The Other Conversation: Talking With Your Family About Your Final Wishes